lorenzopatella/ai-automation-portfolio/projects/real-estate-sourcing/README.md

 - Pragmatic use of AI to handle unstructured information
 - Lead qualification and prioritization logic
 - Awareness of confidentiality and the limits of automation
+- Ability to work on ambiguous, non-technical business problems and turn them into structured automation logic that a client can understand and review.

 ## Stack Used